 Close Services Upon Exit: the system will add an end date to services associated with an enrollment at exit.

-Enrollment Age Warning: This feature is intended to reduce the number of individual enrollments for clients under a certain age.
+Enrollment Age Warning: This feature aims to reduce the number of individual enrollments for clients under a certain age.
 When this setting is enabled, a warning will display when a user attempts to save an individual enrollment for a client whose age is lower than the age threshold.

-Enable All Client Forms: For information on enabling forms, see Enabling Forms for Agencies and Programs.
+Enable All Client Forms: For details on enabling forms, see Enabling Forms for Agencies and Programs.

-- Inventory Start Date: date the inventory first became available.
+- Inventory Start Date: the date the inventory first became available.

-- Inventory End Date: date the availability ended.
+- Inventory End Date: the date the availability ended.
 It may be left null.